hunterhector/hunterhector.github.io/_pages/about.md

 My research focuses on applying machine learning techniques to linguistic problems.
 During my PhD, I focus on modeling event semantics, which includes event detection, event coreference, script modeling and salience modeling.

-I sometimes touch other language related topics, including entity modeling, such as disambiguation, linking, coreference and salience;  information retrieval.
+I sometimes touch other language related topics, such as entity modeling (disambiguation, linking, coreference and salience),  information retrieval.
 I also work on deep learning topics and tools.

 Thesis
 ---